 But is this how it should be?
 Absolutely NOT!

 Even though there is no keratoconus cure, read on and find out about the 7 ways to treat keratoconus at present in Australia and how to make sure that these are approached in the right order to maximise your result.

-The Eye Practice optometrists, who specialise in keratoconus diagnosis, treatment and advice are centrally located in Sydney CBD.
+The Eye Practice optometrists are experts in keratoconus diagnosis and treatment and are centrally located in Sydney CBD.
 We have been managing keratoconus patients for 30 years, so we know quite a bit about this important topic.

 1. Monitoring keratoconus progression accurately

 This is critical in making the correct choices going forward.
 Any corneal surgical intervention is never without risk.
 Seeing an experienced keratoconus optometrist (rather than a surgeon) is always preferable as they are less likely to go straight to a surgical treatment option.
 Surgery is the end-of-the-line treatment for keratoconus, but it is essential to exhaust less-invasive treatment options first, before jumping straight to an irreversible surgical procedure.

 Your expert optometrist will not refer you for surgery when less invasive treatments can achieve the same results.

 Neither will your optometrist hold you back from surgery when it IS indicated.
 Glasses and contact lenses are required in most cases of keratoconus irrespective of surgical intervention.
 In other words, even if you have a corneal graft, you will still need glasses or contact lenses afterwards so there is no reason for your optometrist not to refer you for surgical intervention at the appropriate time.

 Sometimes the best treatment is NO treatment.
 If there is no progression and vision is adequate, there is often no reason to do anything.